Dargonrol/processor-dev/Dragon/Dragon_5/docs/Instruction Set.md

 # Jumps and Branches
-(Immediates/Labels in jumps are always an offset) Every jump is varaible.
+(Immediates/Labels in jumps are always an offset) Every jump is variable.
 That means you can provide a destination register and a source register.
 A normal jump would look like this:
 **JZ** PC, PC, LABEL
 Take the value of the PC and add it with the offset.
 Than put this value into the PC again.